Tuwaiq-NET01/Project01_ASP.NET_MVC/README.md

 # Requirement :

-## Website contain at least 2 Controller , 2 Models and 3 View also some design in bootstrap
+* Website contain at least 2 Controller , 2 Models and 3 View also some design in bootstrap

 # Project Idea :

-#### Toye's Store contain 4 Controller (Home ,Product , Customer , and Payment ) and 3 Model (Customer , Payment , Product) also contain 4 View (Index customer , Home index and contact , Product index and More Details View also the payment) and EF Relation between the payment and customer also 2 Layout(_LayoutMain , _Layout)
+*  Toye's Store contain 4 Controller (Home ,Product , Customer , and Payment ) and
+*  3 Model (Customer , Payment , Product)
+*  4 View (Index customer , Home index and contact , Product index and More Details View also the payment)
+*  EF Relation between the payment and customer
+*  2 Layout (_LayoutMain , _Layout)

   ### Clone by
   ```